ydb-platform/ydb/ydb/docs/en/core/concepts/topology.md

 ## Database availability {#database-availability}

-A [database](./glossary.md#database) within a {{ ydb-short-name }} cluster is available if both its storage and compute is operational:
+A [database](./glossary.md#database) within a {{ ydb-short-name }} cluster is available if both its storage and compute resources are operational:

-* all [storage groups](./glossary.md#storage-group) allocated for the database should be operational, e.g. stay within the allowed level of failures;
+- All [storage groups](./glossary.md#storage-group) allocated for the database must be operational, i.e., stay within the allowed level of failures.
-* the compute resources of the currently available [database nodes](./glossary.md#database-node) (primarily, the amount of main memory) should be sufficient to start all the user objects (tables, topics) within the database, and to handle the user sessions.
+- The compute resources of the currently available [database nodes](./glossary.md#database-node) (primarily the amount of main memory) must be sufficient to start all the [tablets](glossary.md#tablet) managing objects like [tables](glossary.md#table) or [topics](glossary.md#topic) within the database and to handle user sessions.

+To survive an entire data center outage at the database level, assuming a cluster configured with the `mirror-3-dc` operating mode:

+- The [storage nodes](./glossary.md#storage-node) need to have at least double the I/O bandwidth and disk capacity compared to what is required for normal operation.
+In the worst case, the load on the remaining nodes during the maximum allowed outage might triple, but that's only temporary until self-heal restores failed disks in operating data centers.
-To survive a data center failure at the database level, assuming a cluster configured for `mirror-3-dc` operating mode, the database nodes have to be running in all 3 data centers, and include sufficient resources to handle the full workload when running in just 2 of 3 data centers.
-This means having at least `35%` extra resources in terms of CPU and main memory when running on top of 3 fully available data centers.
+- The [database nodes](./glossary.md#database-node) must be evenly distributed between all 3 data centers and include sufficient resources to handle the entire workload when running in just 2 of the 3 data centers.
+To achieve this, database nodes in each datacenter need at least 35% extra spare CPU and RAM resources when running normally without ongoing failures.
+If database nodes are typically utilized above this threshold, consider adding more of them or moving them to servers with more resources.

 ## See also